mattrosi/WP17/outline.md

 - multiplying the average power by the hours of use per day gives the energy per day
 - By summing over these appliance types, we can estimate the overall electricity use
 - we assume the population of non-responses has the same composition as the respondents
+- if a household reported owning appliance but did not report the hours of use, we assumed the hours were the average of the other responses
 - from this, we create an estimate of the energy per day consumed if all appliances working and grid has 100% uptime
 - From this method we can estimate the total energy use as well as the contribution of each type of appliance
 - We observe two contributions to variation